Amazon Leaks 18 New Switch Games Ahead of Nintendo Direct

 Likely to be announced during Nintendo's rumored January Direct.

-The online retail juggernaut seems to have pulled the curtain back on 18 new titles they are prepared to list for the Nintendo Switch.
+The online retail juggernaut seems to have pulled the curtain back on 18 upcoming Switch games they are prepared to list for the Nintendo Switch.
 The site quickly had the listings removed as news of their existence began to spread.
 But of course, the damage was already done.

 The prices of the games vary from $59.99 to $99.99.
 So a portion of the 18 listings could just be more expensive collector’s editions of other games in the group.
 Cheap Ass Gamer was one of the first Twitter accounts to capture and spread the image of the new Switch listings: